Medically Reviewed by Minesh Khatri, MD on June 08, 2020

 Preventing Future Kidney Stones

-If you had a calcium stone, your doctor may suggest cutting back on salt and sodium, which cause the body to dispense more calcium into the urine.
+If you had a calcium stone, your doctor may suggest cutting back on salt, which cause the body to dispense more calcium into the urine, as well as animal protein.
 You may also be advised to avoid high-oxalate foods, including chocolate, instant coffee, tea, beans, berries, dark leafy greens, oranges, tofu, and sweet potatoes.
 The best way to ward off new kidney stones is to drink enough water to keep urine clear.

 The Calcium Debate